QuamiRay/Product-Sales-Pens-And-Printers-Using-Python/README.md

 ## Skills / Concepts Demonstrated
 The following Python libraries and skills were incorporated:
-Numpy, Pandas, Matplotlib, Seaborn, importation and cleaning, exploratory analysis, data manipulation, statistics, and data visualizations.
+Numpy, Pandas, Matplotlib, Seaborn, importation and cleaning, exploratory analysis, data manipulation, statistics, and visualization.

 ## Problem statement
 Pens and Printers' mission is to provide high-quality office products for large organizations.
 They prioritize rolling over new products expeditiously to their clients before their competitors.